 Issue: On a small number of vehicles, the bolt that secures the third-row center seat belt anchor to the roof may not have been installed properly.
 As a result, the seat belt could loosen or detach in a crash.
 Safety Risk: A seat belt that detaches in a crash could increase the risk of injury.
 Corrective Actions: To reduce the safety risk, Toyota advises that you shouldn't transport a passenger in the third-row center seat until the recall repairs are completed.
 Toyota will notify owners by mail and advise you to take your vehicle to a dealership to replace the third-row center seat belt upper anchor bolt.

 Issue: On certain vehicles, a bolt in the inverter assembly for the hybrid system may not have been tightened properly.
 As a result, the vehicle could enter a reduced power mode or lose power to the wheels.
 Additionally, if the bolt becomes loose in the inverter assembly and the ignition is on, it could cause a short circuit.
 Safety Risk: A loss of power to the wheels could increase the risk of a crash.
 A short circuit can create the risk of a fire.
-Corrective Actions: Toyota will notify owners by mail.
-The corrective actions for this recall are under development.
+Corrective Actions: Toyota will notify owners by mail and advise you to take your vehicle to a dealership to inspect the hybrid inverter assembly bolt.
+The dealer will tighten the bolt or, if necessary, replace the inverter assembly.

 Issue: On certain vehicles converted for wheelchair access by BraunAbility, the wheelchair tie-down retractors may not have been manufactured properly.
 As a result, the retractor(s) may not lock automatically.
 If this happens, the wheelchair may not be secured correctly and could move in a crash.
 Note: This recall only affects certain Q'Straint QRT-DELUXE and QRT-MAX wheelchair retractors with the part number Q8-6200 or Q8-6209.
 Safety Risk: A wheelchair that moves in a crash could increase the risk of injury.
 Corrective Actions: To reduce the safety risk, BraunAbility recommends you confirm the wheelchair is secured properly by attempting to move it before driving until the recall repairs have been completed.
 BraunAbility will notify owners by mail and advise you to take your vehicle to a BraunAbility service center to inspect and, if necessary, replace the wheelchair retractor(s).